stamourv/recipes/fusili-casserole.md

   couple of fillets adds some depth to the sauce.
 Careful not to overdo it, though, to not end up with a fishy-tasting sauce.
 * Adding mushrooms could be nice.
 Adding mushrooms to anything is nice.
+* Plain yogurt can substitute for the cream in a pinch.
+Just be sure to stir it in well; it's not as fluid as cream, and can get lumpy.

 ## Source